thelicato/DQCS/README.md

 3. Start the ``dqcs.service`` with ``systemctl start dqcs``
 4. Check the current status of the service with ``systemctl status dqcs``
 5. Enable autostart with ``systemctl enable dqcs``

+### Windows Setup

+Even though the tool is built to support Windows services the clipboard **does not seem to be updated** when running as a Service.
+For this reason I'm just running it as a *Scheduled Task*.

+Is it ugly?
+Definitely.
+Does it work?
+Hell yeah.

+A solution could be to either fix the *Windows Service* or build a light GUI and keep it in the systray.

 ## 🚀 Installation